Skip to main content

 Benefits

-Some benefits are not classed as public funds and can be claimed by people with no recourse to public funds and who are in employment.
-See our benefits section to learn more about what benefits are not classed as public funds
+Some benefits are not classed as public funds and may be available to people with no recourse to public funds (NRPF) who are in employment.
+See our webpage on benefits that are not classed as public funds.

 Childcare schemes